aha-project/AHA-Scraper-Win/README.md

 # AHA-Scraper-Windows
-This repository contains the windows host Scraper portion of the AHA (AttackSurface Host Analyzer) project which provides scan data which can then be visualized using the [AHA-GUI](https://github.com/aha-project/AHA-GUI).
+This repository contains the Windows host Scraper portion of the AHA (AttackSurface Host Analyzer) project which provides scan data which can then be visualized using the [AHA-GUI](https://github.com/aha-project/AHA-GUI).

 Developed by ESIC, Washington State University.